naptivity/dropper_utilities/readme.md

 # This readme is currently a mess, sorry!
 Currently only supports running from source (see below).
 Also, look at TODO.md :3

-Current added features:
+Completed features:
 - Auto voting (no toggle yet, change maps in config)
-- Auto queue on any player finish (/aq of)
+- Auto queue on any player finish (lose or win) (/aq of)

 <!-- ill add back the release instructions once i get a damn release working :( -->